 Nobody was going to listen to him.
 Nobody needed to.
-His only means of speaking to the empress was the Right of the Arrow.
+His only means of speaking to the empress was the Rite of the Arrow.
 He put his heart and soul into the Rite—and nothing came of it.
 No, it was worse than that.
 He delivered the message only to have the door slammed in his face.

-“Dreadful,” Empress Yo called it.
+“Dreadful,” Empress Yo had called it.
 If only she could have acknowledged the dreadfulness of imperial power.
 She refused to understand.
 No less than she averted her eyes from its awful consequences, she refused to see the awfulness within herself.

 This kingdom is doomed.

 Hisho wearied of raising his own voice in protest and appealing to those who should.
 He was invisible to the empress.
 He was still a Ra-shi because he had to eat to live.
 If he wasn’t going to make the porcelain birds, he didn’t want to think about them.
 He had no use for the kingdom or its ministers.

 He had no means to communicate what was on his mind and his colleagues tired of his tirades.

 The world around him lacked meaning.
 At loose ends, he shut himself up in his residence.
 Doing nothing and thinking about nothing for empty day after empty day, he hollowed out inside.

 I have got nothing left to give, Hisho thought, and put down his pen in resignation.

 If he had nothing, then he would have to reuse something made in the past, and somehow make the deadline.
 That being the case, he would have to confer with Seikou.
 He left his residence.
 A forlorn evening breeze gusted through the portico surrounding the courtyard, signaling the advent of fall.